RYunisov/atomic-notes/src/README.md

 ## :mailbox: Any advice or questions

-Feel you free to ask questions or provide an advice.
+Feel free to ask questions or provide advice.

 ## Let's roll...